Blyzz616/dashboard/README.md

 \{x, y\} = \{250 - 150 \cos\left(\frac{\pi}{100} \left(150 + \frac{z}{2}\right)\right), 200 - 150 \sin\left(\frac{\pi}{100} \left(150 + \frac{z}{2}\right)\right)\}
 ```

 This way the day time will go from sunrise to sunset at a constant speed for the top 180°.
-Then from sunet until midnigth at a constant speed for the next 90° and then midnight to sunrise for the last 90°.
+Then from sunet until midnight at a constant speed for the next 90° and then midnight to sunrise for the last 90°.

 I split up the night as there may be slight changes in the timings with the data recieved from OpenWeatherMap's API.